ClassicOldSong/Widecar/README.md

 ### ParsecVDD
 - [ParsecVDD](https://github.com/nomi-san/parsec-vdd)
   - The ParsecVDA driver must be installed.
-  - Install first, run it, then put it in the background.
+  - Install first, **run it**, then put it in the background.
 You don't need to do anything more.
-  - Other persistent services that poll the vidsplay server constantly, such as [ParsecVDA-Always-Connected](https://github.com/timminator/ParsecVDA-Always-Connected), are also compatible.
+  - Read [here](https://github.com/nomi-san/parsec-vdd#design-notes) for explaination of why a daemon is needed:
+    > You have to ping to the driver periodically to keep added displays alive, otherwise all of them will be unplugged after a second.

 ## Configuration